crystlfng/cs100-final-project/README.md

 * Project is developed in C++
 * Github is used for collaboration
-> Will add any tools that are implemented into project

 **Input/Output**
 * Input: user input and imported quizzes (.txt files)